amansaini/ninja-forms-modal/readme.txt

 3. Popup Container Setting with Live Preview Designer

 == Changelog ==
 3.2 (1 Jan 2018)
+(New)
+- Added animations for popup.
+- Added option to set width & height for mobile.

+3.2 (1 Jan 2018)
 - Added license page for addons.
 - Exit Intent Addon is live now.